 Second primary malignancies are defined as new malignancy unrelated to prostate cancer or progression of prostate cancer.
 All second primary malignancies will be collected irrespectively of their relationship to Radium-223.
-Patients will be followed up until death, withdrawal of consent, lost to follow-up or end of the study, whichever occurs earlier.
+Patients will be followed up until death, withdrawal of consent, lost to follow-up, or end of the study, whichever occurs first.
 All types of malignancies including MDS/AML and osteosarcoma (which have been reported with the use of radiation) and all other malignancies (including skin cancers) will be documented.
-Detailed information will be collected as SAE:
+Detailed information will be collected as an SAE as follows: